Revenue Leader Interview

 When I came back from my honeymoon in 2013, I went back to work at Paychex.
 I worked there for three more years, and I was able to mature a little bit and better understand how larger companies operated.
 It helped me understand more about the infrastructure, business processes, and what needed to be done at an early stage to operate like a well-oiled machine when you grow into a larger company.

-After three years, I worked up the courage to leave and start my second company, House of Revenue
+After three years, I worked up the courage to leave and start my second company, House of Revenue.

 I set out to solve one specific problem: Help small business CEOs build out a sales department.